 Surviving a Summer Heatwave

-Heatwave safety tips: staying safe in hot weather
+Heat safety tips: staying safe in a heatwave

 We think of it largely as an inconvenience, but hot weather can be dangerous.
 According to the Centers for Disease Control (CDC), the high temperatures of summer create conditions that cause more fatalities each year than any other type of severe weather.
 Throughout summer it’s a good idea to pay attention to each day’s weather forecast and plan appropriately.
 Additionally, you can follow these hot weather safety tips to keep yourself and others safe while we all suffer through the high temperatures of summer.